oneblink/types/README.md

 # OneBlink Flow Types

-A central repository for OneBlink flow types used internally.
+A central repository for OneBlink flow and typescript types, used internally.

 ## Installation